 What happened to the Russian woman?
 Do silicones give in to the flight cabin’s pressure, or does the silicone explosion remain an urban myth?

 “I do not think the flight was the cause.
 Probably the woman had problems with the implants and before the flight, and the pressure in the cabin made things worse,” said one of the doctors who treated the woman.

 Correct, experts agree that flying by plane cannot lead to the explosion of silicones.
-Besides, it cannot be about the blast but a leak of liquid.
-That is especially the case for more implanted implants, which were prone to such accidents.
+Besides, it cannot be about the blast but a liquid leak.
+That is especially the case for more implanted implants, prone to such accidents.

 That is rarely the case with new, state-of-the-art implants.
 However, it is true that after breast implant surgery, women should take extra care of themselves and should avoid areas with high pressure, which can increase their tension.